JCAAC-FAAE/No01-Nov2024-El_catalogo_de_Hiparco/README.md

 longitudes eclípticas de las estrellas J2000, giradas, y las del catálogo de estrellas del Almagesto, situadas hacia fechas 75 años más antiguas, lo que sugiere la existencia de un error sistemático.

+# The Star Catalogue of Hipparchus
+> It is intended to demonstrate that Hipparchus made the Almagest Star Catalogue before Claudius Ptolemy, who rotated the solstitial and equinoctial points by the number of degrees he thought of the precession, 1°/100 years, from the time of Hipparchus.
+At the beginning of the 19th century, Delambre suggested that Ptolemy had not made any measurements, copying the observations and measurements of Hipparchus, with some later, poorly executed ones, to obtain the expected result.
+The observations and descriptions of eclipses that appear in the Almagest are well described, and correspond to real events, up to the time of Hipparchus.
+According to Delambre, and other more modern authors, the later observations and descriptions are invented.
+The ecliptic longitudes and latitudes of the stars of the Almagest have been monitored, in Plate Carrée projection.
+Graphs have been constructed in equidistant azimuthal projection.
+Similarly, the same coordinates of the most significant stars of twenty constellations have been taken, on the date J2000.
+Using two programs in Python/Cartopy, the graphics of the stars have been constructed in the two eras, that of the first year of Antoninus Pius, year 138 AD, and that of the Julian date 2000, rotated backwards by the degrees of the real precession, 26.01°, between both dates.
+There is a difference of 1.05° between the ecliptic longitudes of the J2000 stars, rotated, and those of the Almagest star catalogue, located towards dates 75 years older, which suggests the existence of a systematic error.

 # Instrucciones de uso
 La descripción de las funciones principales, `impresion_reticula_AzimuthalEquidistant()` y `impresion_reticula_PlateCarree_Constelacion()`, así como de sus argumentos de entrada y las especificaciones de formato de los ficheros de datos, se encuentra en el módulo `formats.py`.